junnan-Wang-wmg/entity_matching/README.md

 data directory is now with subdirectory, such as "0-1000data" subdirectory.
 The information is simply moved from the data directory into the subdirectory.

+The file "label0_incorrect.csv" and "label1_incorrect.csv" are examined very closely and a summary report for error analysis is created.